bonworld/rails-angular-bower-heroku/README.md

 ## Objective ##

-My objective for this project was create a boilerplate template for projects with [Rails 4.0] (http://rubyonrails.org), [AngularJS] (https://angularjs.org) and [Bootstrap] (https://getbootstrap.com) to be deployed on [Heroku] (https://www.heroku.com) with optimized package management for client JavaScript and stylesheets via [Bower] (https://www.bower.io).
+My objective for this project was to create a boilerplate template for projects with [Rails 4.0] (http://rubyonrails.org), [AngularJS] (https://angularjs.org) and [Bootstrap] (https://getbootstrap.com) to be deployed on [Heroku] (https://www.heroku.com) with optimized package management for client JavaScript and stylesheets via [Bower] (https://www.bower.io).

-In addtion I added some rspec tests for Rails and a continous delivery environment on [Codeship.io] (https://codeship.io).
+In addtion I added some tests for Rails and AngularJS and a continous delivery environment on [Codeship.io] (https://codeship.io).
-Test for AngularJs come next.

 Feedback welcome!